|L'Auberdiere||Self Catering||Friday||3||6||1||Travel cot and pull out single mattress|

 The living room at L'Auberdiere is a warm, comfortable space, complete with a large leather sofa, a single leather armchair, 2 bean bags, a 42" wall mounted flat screen LED Full HD digital television with UK freeview satellite channels.
 A selection of Blu-ray movies are provided for your pleasure and these can be enjoyed on the Blu-ray player provided.
 For those who prefer to read there is a reading lamp and a selection of books and magazines for you to enjoy.
 For families there are some board games and puzzles to entertain you in the evenings.

 The Farmhouse at L'Auberdiere en Normandie has three bedrooms, comprising two large double bedroom suites and one smaller bedroom with 2 full-size bunk beds.

-Bedroom 2 is also a large double bedroom with two windows facing out over the front of the property; it has a large double bed, chair, book case, pedestal fan, fully programmable electronic radiator and chest of drawers.
+Bedroom 2 is also a large double bedroom with two windows facing out over the front of the property; it has a large double bed, Armchair, book case, pedestal fan, fully programmable electronic radiator and chest of drawers.

 Bedroom 3 is small yet still spacious.
 With a full size bunk of 2 beds and a window overlooking the rear of the property, it is ideal for children or singles.

 The bathroom at L'Auberdiere is large and open plan.
 It is luxurious in its decor and finish, with a large walk-in rain cloud shower and a deep free-standing oval pedestal bath; with cascading taps and a large porcelain basin.

 A hairdryer is located in the bathroom Drawer.

 The bathroom is conveniently located on the ground floor.

 All towels are provided for guests to use at L'Auberdiere, at no charge.